a-catgirl-dev/a-catgirl-dev/README.md

 - batch & powershell
 - Java and JavaScript
 - ~~Scratch~~
-- -1 c#
 - Markdown

 ### I'm currently learning

 - 🦀 Rust
-- - Learning unity with 0 c# experience *other than the fact that java (i have little experience) is similar to c#*
+- Learning unity with 0 c# experience *other than the fact that java (i have little experience) is similar to c#*
+- c# in general.
+I mean, at least this is similar to java.

 <!--
 **WilliamAnimate/WilliamAnimate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.